DannyDainton/basic-newman-slack-bot/README.md

 ![Test Run Failures](./public/Slack_Bot_Failures.PNG)

-If the Newman Run failed before running the Collection or there was a syntax error within a test etc. This will return a `Newman Error` message with a description of the error:
+If the Newman Run failed before running the Collection (couldn't find the collection or the environment in your workspace) or there was a syntax error within a test etc. This will return a `Newman Error` message with a description of the error:

 ![Newman Run Error](./public/Slack_Bot_Newman_Fail.PNG)